server-state/template-module/README.md

 ---

-This official module belongs to the organization [server-state](https://github.com/server-state).
+This official module belongs to the organization [Server State](https://github.com/server-state).